Sports-related curses: One-off livery curse

-Talladega Speedway
+Talladega Superspeedway

-NASCAR racetrack Talladega Superspeedway has been said to have been cursed by a Native American shaman; other stories claim that it was built on an Indian burial ground.
-The curse allegedly explains the high number of unusual occurrences, untimely deaths, and spectacular accidents that have plagued the track since its opening in 1969 (part of this alleged curse has a rational underpinning; Talladega is the largest racetrack in NASCAR, allowing for much faster and more dangerous racing).
-During the 1970s, on the eve before a race, roughly a dozen cars were sabotaged with gas tanks being filled with sugar or sand, and tires were slashed as well.
-Bobby Isaac, the 1970 Cup champion, parked his car mid race despite nothing being wrong with the car.
-When asked why, Isaac claimed a voice from above ordered him to park the car.
+According to legend, the land that NASCAR racetrack Talladega Superspeedway sits on was cursed by a Native American shaman during the Trail of Tears; other stories claim that it was built on an Indian burial ground.
+The curse allegedly explains the high number of unusual occurrences, untimely deaths, and spectacular accidents that have plagued the track since its opening in 1969.
+Bizarre incidents at Talladega include a race in 1974, where roughly a dozen cars were sabotaged before the race started, and an incident in 1986 where the pace car was stolen by a drunk fan, who drove it around the track before being arrested.
+In 1973, former series champion Bobby Isaac parked his car mid race despite nothing being wrong with the car.
+When asked why, Isaac claimed a voice in his head ordered him to park the car.

 Toyota at Le Mans

 Japanese automaker Toyota began competing at the 24 Hours of Le Mans in 1985 and suffered poor luck in their attempts to win the race.
 In 1994, the SARD Toyota 94C-V suffered a broken gear linkage while leading, went to the garage for repairs, and ultimately finished second.
 The Toyota GT-One (TS020) had chances to win in both 1998 and 1999.
 In 1998, the leading #29 Toyota suffered a gearbox failure and retired with less than 90 minutes to go.
 Then in 1999, the #3 Toyota suffered a left rear tire failure while leading in the final hour and finished second.

 Toyota soon left to compete in Formula One and would not return to compete for overall honors at Le Mans until 2012.
 In 2014, the #7 Toyota TS040 Hybrid retired from the lead with less than 11 hours left due to an electrical failure.
 The most famous example of Toyota's repeated Le Mans misfortunes came in 2016, when the leading #5 Toyota TS050 Hybrid suffered a loss of power with five minutes left, and retired before completing the final lap.
 Two of Toyota's three cars retired within 30 minutes of one another in 2017, while the remaining #8 car finished several laps down due to a mechanical issue.
-After five runner-up finishes without an overall win (1992, 1994, 1999, 2013, 2016) Toyota's Le Mans curse was lifted when the manufacturer won the 2018 24 Hours of Le Mans, the first of five consecutive Le Mans wins for Toyota.
+After five runner-up finishes without an overall victory (1992, 1994, 1999, 2013, and 2016) Toyota's Le Mans curse was lifted when the manufacturer won the 2018 24 Hours of Le Mans, the first of five consecutive Le Mans wins, and six in total as of 2026.